 Under Section 121 of the Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
 16921), convicted sex offenders must register with the Texas Department of Public Safety.
-You can link to this information, which appears on the Texas Department of Public Safety website, by accessing https://publicsite.dps.texas.gov/SexOffenderRegistry/Search.
+You can link to this information, which appears on the Texas Department of Public Safety website, by accessing Public Sex Offender Registry Search - Texas Public Sex Offender Registry